 Lesson #3: Eat as much as you can!
 You’re going to need to eat as much as possible if you plan to make it to the top!

 - your appetite waning as you make it farther up the mountain

-- your appetite waning as you get homesick and realize that you only have strange food to eat that you’d normally never touch
+- your appetite waning as you get homesick and realise that you only have strange food to eat that you’d typically never touch

 So with that out of the way, it was time to start Day 2!